 If you're nervous, don't hold your breath.
 Take a nice, slow, deep breath and try to relax.
 The first minute or so will be the roughest.
 After that, your skin will kind of get used to it and the pain will begin to subside.

-Shading and Coloring
+Brace Yourself for the Shading and Coloring

 Once all the linework is done, your artist can breathe a little bit easier knowing that they won't have to worry about the transfer anymore.
 Now it's time to get creative with a little shading and possibly color.
 Depending on the size of your tattoo, your artist may switch to a different set of needles called magnums (or mags) which are designed for coloring and shading.
 They may even switch tattoo machines altogether.
 The shading and coloring can go along quite quickly, and before you know it, you've got a complete tattoo.

-The Finished Tattoo
+Admire the Finished Tattoo

 Your artist may like a picture of your tattoo for their portfolio.
 They'll clean it up and sometimes even apply a hot towel to it first.
 Then they'll take a picture, and this is a good time for you to get a shot, too.
 Taking a photo after the protective ointment is applied causes a glare, so it is best to do it now.
 If for any reason you do not want the artist to take a photo, just say so.
 You are not under obligation to let them.

-Dressing and Bandaging
+Apply the Dressing and Bandaging

-Receiving Aftercare Instructions
+Ask for Aftercare Instructions

 Your artist will now give you aftercare instructions.
 These should be given both verbally, and on a piece of paper for you to take home with you.
 It is important that you listen and follow the instructions you are given.
 From this point on, it is your responsibility to make sure your tattoo is well taken care of.
 The artist cannot be blamed if you get an infection because you didn't follow directions.